-- 1. Music Forms and Devices
+1. Music Forms and Devices - Set works and wider listening

-- 2. Music for Ensemble
+2. Music for Ensemble - Musical elements

-- 3. Music for Film
+3. Music for Film - Musical language

-- 4. Popular Music

-- Set works and wider listening

-- Musical elements

-- Musical language

 COURSE DESCRIPTION / CONTENT

 Component 1 Performing 30%

+4. Popular Music

 All pupils perform one solo piece and one ensemble lasting a combined minimum of four minutes and a maximum of seven minutes.

 Component 2 Composing 30%

 Pupils compose music throughout the course in groups and individually.
 They are assessed on one free composition and one set to an external brief.
 The combined duration of these pieces must be a minimum of three minutes and a maximum of four and a half minutes.

 Component 3-4 Contextualised understanding 40%

 Demonstrate and apply musical knowledge through responding to short and extended questions in the final examination linked to the study pieces covered in the course.
 Pupils listen and respond to music from a wide variety of styles covered in the course which will be assessed within the final examination of 1 hour 45 minutes.

+GCSE MUSIC

 WHAT SKILLS WILL PUPILS DEVELOP?

-- Develop skills, knowledge and understanding in performing, composing, listening and appraising - Develop aural perception, musical sensitivity and imaginative response - Develop social, personal and cultural development through creating and performing music with others

-HOW DOES MUSIC HELP A PUPIL FOR FUTURE COURSES AND CAREERS?
+- Develop skills, knowledge and understanding in performing, composing, listening and appraising - Develop aural perception, musical sensitivity and imaginative response - Develop social, personal and cultural development through creating and performing music with others HOW DOES MUSIC HELP A PUPIL FOR FUTURE COURSES AND CAREERS?
 GCSE Music is a good preparation for further musical study and a solid foundation for the AS/A levels in Music and Music Technology, as well as BTEC National Diplomas (in Music, Popular Music and Music Technology) and the Vocational A-level in Performing Arts.
 In most fields of employment the qualifications are non-specific - for example you could be expected to have a minimum of 5 GCSEs.
 In many cases this will not state which particular subjects beyond English and Mathematics (or Science in some cases) are required.
 So as well as jobs in the music industry, teaching, publishing, and the entertainment industry, Music is appropriate to any job which involves communication and expressive skills and universities like to see pupils have a rounded curriculum base.

-GCSE FRENCH
+GCSE FRENCH EXAMINATION BOARD AQA TEACHERS IN CHARGE OF SUBJECT Mrs J Millar